The New Library of Alexandria

-The Bibliotheca Alexandrina, the fabled Library of Alexandria, is now being revived in a dramatic structure by the Mediterranean.
-It is a major new cultural facility, and Ismail Serageldin has the unique distinction of being the first scholar in over 1600 years to hold the titles of “Librarian of Alexandria”, and “Director of the Bibliotheca Alexandrina”.
+The Bibliotheca Alexandrina, the fabled Library of Alexandria, has been revived in a dramatic structure by the Mediterranean.
+It is a major new cultural facility, and Ismail Serageldin has the unique distinction of being the first scholar in over 1600 years to hold the titles of “Librarian of Alexandria”, and “Director of the Bibliotheca Alexandrina.

 The Ancient Library of Alexandria, founded in 288 BC, was a unique achievement of the human intellect.
 It represented the zenith of learning for over six centuries, and remains to this day the inspiration for all scholars and scientists, even though it disappeared some 1600 years ago.